pravega/pravega/documentation/src/docs/segment-store-service.md

 The Pravega Segment Store Service is a subsystem that lies at the heart of the entire Pravega deployment.
 It is the main access point for managing Stream Segments, providing the ability to _create_, _delete_ and _modify/access_ their contents.
 The Pravega Client communicates with the Pravega Stream Controller to figure out which Segments need to be used (for a Stream), and both the Stream Controller and the Client deal with the Segment Store Service to actually operate on them.

-The basic idea behind the Segment Store Service is that, it buffers the incoming data in a very fast and durable append-only medium (Tier 1), and syncs it to a high-throughput (but not necessarily low latency) system (Tier 2) in the background, while aggregating multiple (smaller) operations to a Segment into a fewer (but larger) ones.
+The basic idea behind the Segment Store Service is that it buffers the incoming data in a very fast and durable append-only medium (Tier 1), and syncs it to a high-throughput (but not necessarily low latency) system (Tier 2) in the background, while aggregating multiple (smaller) operations to a Segment into a fewer (but larger) ones.

 The Pravega Segment Store Service can provide the following guarantees: